vsowjanyarani/doc/README.md

  Fluent Bit is a lightweight log processor and forwarder that allows you to collect data and logs from different sources, unify them, and send them to multiple destinations.
    Here fluentbit stores the log data to elasticsearch data source. fulent-bit runs as a deamonset in kubernetes cluster.so that it can collect log information from every node
  #### Fluent-Bit Installation:
-  Refer the following link for installation on ubuntu server - server1
+  Refer the following link for installation on jumpbox

     https://docs.fluentbit.io/manual/v/1.3/installation/kubernetes